Dimension is polynomial in height for posets with planar cover graphs: Restrictions Resulting from Bounded Height

-\begin{proposition} Let $W$ be a witnessing path from $x_0$ to $y_0$, and let $u$ and $v$ be points of $Z$ with $u$ left of $v$.
-If $v$ is not right of $W$, then $u$ is left of $W$.
-Also, if $u$ is not left of $W$, then $v$ is right of $W$. \end{proposition} \begin{proof} We prove the first assertion.
-The argument for the the second is symmetric.
-If $v$ is on $W$, then the fact that $u$ is left of $v$ implies $u$ is left of $W$.
-If $v$ is not on $W$, then our assumption forces that $v$ left of $W$.
-Choose $v'$ on $W$ such that $v$ is left of $v'$.
-Thus by transitivity, $u$ is left of $v'$ and so $u$ is left of $W$. \end{proof}

 Our fixed drawing of the cover graph of $Z$ splits the plane into regions: some number of bounded regions and one unbounded.
 We call such a bounded region a $Z$-\emph{face}.
 Each element of $P$ that is not in $Z$ is in the interior of one of the regions.
-After adding two dummy element $z'$, $z''$ into $P$ (and $Z$) such that (1) $x_0 < z' < y_0$, $x_0 < z'' < y_0$ in $P$ and all these relations are covers; (2) $z'$ is the leftmost up (down) cover of $x_0$ ($y_0$); (3) $z''$ is the rightmost up (down) cover of $x_0$ ($y_0$); we can assume that any element of $P$ that is not in $Z$ is in the interior of one of the (bounded) $Z$-faces.
+After adding two dummy elements $z'$, $z''$ into $P$ (and $Z$) such that (1) $x_0 < z' < y_0$, $x_0 < z'' < y_0$ in $P$ and all these relations are covers; (2) $x_0z'$ is the leftmost edge in the $(x_0,e_{-\infty})$-ordering; (3) $x_0z''$ is the rightmost edge in the $(x_0,e_{-\infty})$-ordering; we can assume that any element of $P$ that is not in $Z$ is in the interior of one of the (bounded) $Z$-faces.